A good general variation is to place the tip of your thumb on your chin with

 WHO (Version 1)

-Memory aid: Think of your finger fluttering in the air that flows from your
+Memory aid: Imagine that the reason your finger is fluttering is because of the the air that flows from your

 Here is an old sign for WHO.
 (Not

 This version isn't used by many people any more.